Crime Prevention Tips

 - Fix grills on windows and glass panelled doors.

-- Provide lights on the exit points of your house.
+- Inform your neighbors about your absence from your home.
+Provide lights on the exit points of your house.

-- Don't keep huge amount of cash and ornaments in the house.
+- Do not keep a large amount of cash and ornaments in the house.

 Steps For Personal Safety